 I have heard that dogs should only eat raw foods and that dogs cannot properly digest cooked foods.
 Is this true?

-Domesticated dogs have adapted over millennia to consumption of diets provided by their human companions, including foods that have been cooked.
+Domesticated dogs have adapted over millennia to consume diets provided by their human companions, including foods that have been cooked.
 As mentioned above, dogs can actually digest complex carbohydrates more easily once they have been cooked.
+Feeding raw diets can carry a number of risks to the dog as well as people in the home, especially those who are young or immunocompromised.

 What are the nutritional requirements for dogs?